syncfusion-content/blazor-docs/blazor/diagram/connectors/segments/bezier/interaction/beziersegment.md

 # Bezier segments in Blazor Diagram Component

-## How to interact with the bezier segments efficiently
+## How to edit bezier segments based on bezier connector settings

 The intermediate point of two adjacent bezier segments can be edited interactively based on the [BezierConnectorSettings.SegmentEditOrientation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BezierConnectorSettings.html#Syncfusion_Blazor_Diagram_BezierConnectorSettings_SegmentEditOrientation) property of the Connector class.